PAR - YVR

 The average price of all round-trip flights from Paris to Vancouver Intl Airport clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Vancouver on a Sunday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Tuesday is the most expensive day to fly from Paris to Vancouver.
-For your return ticket, we recommend flying on a Sunday and avoiding Fridays for the best deals.
+On the other hand, Monday is the most expensive day to fly from Paris to Vancouver.
+For your return ticket, we recommend flying on a Thursday and avoiding Saturdays for the best deals.

 What is the cheapest month to fly from Paris to Vancouver Intl Airport?